kaievns/the-log/posts/lead/people-management-101.md

 ## The key

-Some of you are very smart people, and you might be thinking to yourself: _okay, set goals and follow ups. how is that different from normal project management?_.
+Some of you are very smart people, and you might be thinking to yourself: _okay, set goals and follow up. how is that different from normal project management?_.
 And you are right, it does sound exactly like project management: set goals and follow up.
 The difference is that you're not managing projects, you're managing people.

 This sounds dumb simple, and yet this fact somehow eludes many managers.
 The ability to see other people, not as tools, resources, projects, but as human beings is what separates good managers from the average ones.

-As long as you keep seeing people as objects, and implement the goal/follow up system mechanically, you will keep failing as a manager.
+As long as you keep seeing people as means to an end, and implement the goal/follow up system mechanically, you will keep failing as a manager.
 The reason for this is that you're going to rationalise yours and people's behaviour.
 And that's a straight road to disappointment.
-Because people are messy and irrational;
+Because people are messy and irrational; including yourself.
-including yourself.
 And until you really embrace this fact, you're not going to progress as a people leader.

 For the goals/feedback system to work effectively and collaboratively you need to _earn_ the trust of the person you're managing.
 And trust is never a default